The DART mission successfully changed the motion of an asteroid - KTVZ

 Prior to impact, it took Dimorphos 11 hours and 55 minutes to orbit its larger parent asteroid Didymos.
 Astronomers used ground-based telescopes to measure how Dimorphos’ orbit changed after impact.

 Now, it takes Dimorphos 11 hours and 23 minutes to circle Didymos.
-The DART spacecraft changed its orbit by 32 minutes.
+The DART spacecraft changed the moonlet asteroid’s orbit by 32 minutes.

 Initially, astronomers expected DART to be a success if it shortened the trajectory by 10 minutes.